Research

 LINKS

-1. Giant magnetoimpedance materials for multifunctional sensors
+1. Giant magnetoimpedance materials for magnetic sensors

-2. Magnetocaloric materials for energy-efficient magnetic refrigerators
+2. Giant magnetocaloric materials for magnetic refrigerators

 4. Magnetic nanoparticles, ferrofluids and nanocomposites